gbv/validation-api-demo/README.md

 ### Profiles

 Each application profile is configured with a JSON object having a unique `id`, a list of `checks`, and additional metadata.
 See [profiles configuration JSON Schema](lib/validate/profiles-schema.json) for details.

+### Checks

+Each check is either a string, referencing another profile or a base format, or a JSON object for a more complex check.

+### Base formats

+- `json`
+- `xml`
+- ...

 ## API